febbraiod/legal_aid/README.md

 Setup all Pundit permissions

 users/id/cases
-only available to user and admin?(not sure how...scope? is this nesscary? why are we hiding this route?)
+only available to user and admin?(is this neccesary? why are we hiding this route?)

-only user and admin should be able to see user show page as well(yes)

 any user can leave a note
 only the owner of the note may edit it